Skip to content

 Quality Examples of Programs

-What It’s Like to Earn Your PhD or Doctorate Online in NC
+What It’s Like to Earn Your PhD or Doctorate Online

 If you’re concerned about the quality of the education you might receive from online PhD programs in North Carolina, rest assured that schools provide the same quality education you receive in traditional programs.
 For example, students who enroll in the Doctor of Design program at North Carolina State University have the opportunity to reinforce their online studies by working closely with a mentor in the department, as well as committee members who help support their education.